 “We descale and sell over 200 fish a day to wholesalers, restaurants and walk-in customers.
 If these discarded fish scales can lead to successful biomedical applications in future, it would be a good use of these waste material,” said the owner of KhaiSeng Trading & Fish Farm, Mr Teo Khai Seng.

 The research team is also in talks with a few local fisheries to find ways to convert aquaculture waste material, like fish scales, into useful materials, as well as to scale-up the collagen extraction process for effective waste-to-resource management.

 OTHER MEDICAL USES

 Previous studies from the same team also highlighted the effects of fish scale-derived collagen on human umbilical vein endothelial cells.
 The cells produced 2.5 times more collagen responsible for blood vessel formation than cells cultured on other forms of collagen.

-The findings have gained international attention as the collagen from non-mammalian sources could overcome the various biological and cultural issues associated with collagen from cattle and pigs.
+The findings have gained international attention as the collagen from non-mammalian sources could overcome all the process that are taken care by house cleaning toronto the various biological and cultural issues associated with collagen from cattle and pigs.

 “Clinical application of these materials has been limited due to cultural and religious restrictions associated with these mammalian tissue-derived materials.